shirazque/Data-Structures-Java/README.md

 This project folder includes the Stack, Queue, Priority Queue, Doubly Linked List, and Binary Search Tree (BST) ADTs.

+To view the main project files, navigate to `src` -> `data_structures`.
+The `data_structures` folder contains the data structure implementations and their corresponding test files (authored by me), along with txt files that display the output of those tests.

 I have made the Stack, Queue, and Priority Queue ADTs rudimentary, as their primary functions are to insert and remove data in a systematic order.
 In contrast, Lists and Binary Search Trees (BSTs) are more flexible and are explicitly designed to support more complex operations, such as searching, sorting, and reversing.